-In fact, UCC boasts a 100% university acceptance rate to universities around the world.
+UCC students have a 100-per cent acceptance rate to post-secondary institutions around the world.

 THE SIX SUBJECT GROUPS AT UCC